-- People consume too much bad quality processed food because they like the taste and perceived as convenient.
+- People consume too much processed food because they like the taste and perceive it as convenient.

 - People don’t take the time to educate themselves about nutrition.
 It’s easier to save that brain power for other things that seem more fun or more pressing.

 - Exercise is difficult, so less people do it enough.

 - We are programmed by evolution and thousands of generations of food scarcity to seek out unhealthy substances like fat, salt, and sugar.